StackVista/stackstate-docs/configure/topology/event-handlers.md

 ### Supported event types

+You can add one or more supported event types for each event handler function.
+The supported event types are used to determine which event handler functions can be selected for each trigger event type when you [add an event handler to a view](/use/health-state-and-alerts/set-up-alerting.md#add-an-event-handler-to-a-view).
+For example, an event handler function with no supported event types will not be included in the **Run event handler** list of the **Add event handler** dialogue for any trigger event type.

-Three types of event can be chosen as being supported by an event handler function:
+Up to three types of event can be chosen:

 - **State change of entire view** - For functions that will react to a `ViewHealthStateChangedEvent`.
 These events are generated when the health state of the entire view changes.
 - **State change of an element** - For functions that will react to a `HealthStateChangedEvent`.
 These events are generated when an element's own health state changes.
 - **Propagated state change of an element** - For functions that will react to a `PropagatedHealthStateChangedEvent`.
 These events are generated when the propagated health state of an element changes.

-You can add one or more supported event types for each event handler function.
-The supported event types are used to determine which event handler functions can be selected for each trigger event type when you [add an event handler to a view](/use/health-state-and-alerts/set-up-alerting.md#add-an-event-handler-to-a-view).
-For example, an event handler function with no supported event types will not be included in the **Run event handler** list of the **Add event handler** dialogue for any trigger event type.

 ### Async on/off